jhauschild/sphinx_cfg_options/test.rst

    :param a: Describe parameter `a` with text.
    :type a: None
-   :param b: Descripbe parameter `b` with text.
+   :param mylib.B b: Describe parameter `b` with text.
-   :type b: mylib.B

 And here's another test.